 Under existing law, the Legislature may provide for the incorporation of a city by a special act.
 (Nev.
 Const.
 Art.
 8, § 8) Section 1 of this bill provides a charter for the City of Laughlin.
-Section 4 of this bill requires the Committee on Local Government Finance to prepare a report with respect to the fiscal feasibility of the incorporation of the City of Laughlin and submit it to the Board of County Commissioners of Clark County by December 31, 2011.
-Sections 5 and 17 of this bill make the incorporation of the City of Laughlin contingent upon the approval of the Charter by the qualified electors of the City.
-Sections 5-9 of this bill provide for the Board of County Commissioners of Clark County to conduct an election on the question of incorporation and a consolidated primary election for candidates for City Council and Mayor.
+Section 4 of this bill requires the Committee on Local Government Finance to prepare a report with respect to the fiscal feasibility of the incorporation of the City of Laughlin and submit it to the Board of County Commissioners of Clark County and the Legislative Commission by December 31, 2011.
+Sections 4, 5 and 17 of this bill make the incorporation of the City of Laughlin contingent upon whether the Board of County Commissioners of Clark County or the Legislative Commission determines that the incorporation is fiscally feasible and, if so, upon the approval of the Charter by the qualified electors of the City.
+Sections 5-9 of this bill provide under such circumstances, for the Board of County Commissioners of Clark County to conduct an election on the question of incorporation and a consolidated primary election for candidates for City Council and Mayor.
 Sections 11 and 12 of this bill provide for a general election of members of the City Council and a Mayor, contingent upon the approval of incorporation.
-Section 10 of this bill authorizes the Board of County Commissioners to accept gifts, grants and donations to pay for any expenses associated with incorporation, including, without limitation, the costs of the Committee on Local Government Finance for preparing the fiscal feasibility report and for the election held on the question of incorporation and the general election of the Mayor and City Council.
+Section 10 of this bill authorizes the Board of County Commissioners to accept gifts, grants and donations to pay for any expenses associated with incorporation, including, without limitation, the costs of the Committee on Local Government Finance for preparing the fiscal feasibility report and for [the] an election held on the question of incorporation and [the] a general election of the Mayor and City Council.
 Sections 2 and 10 of this bill provide that to the extent that gifts, grants and donations do not cover such expenses, the Board of County Commissioners shall use the Fort Mohave Valley Development Fund to pay the costs.

-Sections 13-15 of this bill authorize the elected City Council to perform various functions before the effective date of incorporation, including preparing and adopting a budget, preparing and adopting ordinances, negotiating and preparing contracts for personnel and various services. [and] negotiating with Clark County for the equitable apportionment of the fixed assets of Clark County that are located in the City of Laughlin.
-And negotiating and preparing certain cooperative agreements with the County.
-Section 17 provides for the effective date of incorporation, which will be July 1, 2013.
+Sections 13-15 of this bill authorize the elected City Council to perform various functions before the effective date of incorporation, including preparing and adopting a budget, preparing and adopting ordinances, negotiating and preparing contracts for personnel and various services, negotiating with Clark County for the equitable apportionment of the fixed assets of Clark County that are located in the City of Laughlin and negotiating and preparing certain cooperative agreements with the County.
+Section 17 provides for the effective date of incorporation, which will be July 1, 2013 [4], if approved by the voters on that day.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
-DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS: